OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

 .. todo: #HR: this section needs some more explanation.
 Also need to try out if it's even possible to run 6.5 tests on 7.0 without major changes.

 Let's assume your module works just fine with Smarty template engine.
-It's time now to add twig templates.
+See :ref:`converting_smarty_to_twig-20240710` and add twig templates.
-Two things necessary to start the conversion:

-* Do not use jquery, use vanilla Javascript, it makes the change from smarty to twig engine easier.
-* Use the https://github.com/OXID-eSales/smarty-to-twig-converter, it does not catch all places but it makes conversion way easier.
-* Now have a look at how twig inheritance is working and adapt templates accordingly, see :doc:`Twig Template Engine </development/modules_components_themes/module/using_twig_in_module_templates>`.
-  The templates are no longer registered in metadata.php, but now they need to follow the twig theme structure in case of extending theme templates.

 .. todo: #HR add explanation about tests

 .. todo: #HR check more ideas for shop updates
+.. todo:  update process as described in :ref:`update/eshop_from_65_to_7/update-to-7.0:Updating from OXID eShop 6.5 to OXID eShop 7.0`.